Mocca101/obsidian-plugin-groups/README.md

 If you have any questions, feedback, issues or bugs, please don't hesitate to contact me or create an issue in this Repository.

 Thank you for using  Plugin Groups I hope it makes your life easier!

+## Help me with the Readme:

+Even though I try my best to keep the Readme and documentation up to date, there may be things that I miss, such as spelling mistakes or features that could be explained more clearly.
+If you notice any of these issues, please let me know.
+Or, even better, if you are able to fix the mistakes or write clearer explanations, you can create a pull request with your changes.
+This helps me focus more on development and allows other users to benefit from improved usage documentation!

+If you do end up helping me like that, thank you so much!
+If you make use of Plugins, put them into the images folder.
+The theme used is the light version of the obsidian standard theme.